drehnstrom/dsl/challenge-clickstream/challenge-lab.md

-# DSL Challenge Lab: Analyzing Click Stream Data
+# DSL Challenge Lab: Engineering and Analyzing Click Stream Data

 Your company's ecommerce website traffic has grown quickly over the past few months.
-Though business is increasing, the clickstream data capturing user actions has simply been streamed into Cloud Storage and is not being used effectively.
+Though business is increasing, the clickstream data capturing user actions has simply been copied into Cloud Storage and is not being used effectively.

 Your first goal is to build a batch data pipeline to migrate the data that has been already collected in Cloud Storage and store it in BigQuery.